 The final survey consisted of 5 sections.
-The first section focused on the farming system (i.e., number of adult females and males, number of females per work unit, feed self-sufficiency, average milk production per female, and farm tenure regimen) and the farmer profile (e.g., age, level of education and family farming tradition).
+The first section focused on the farming system (i.e., number of adult females and males, number of females per work unit, feed self-sufficiency, average milk production per female, and farm tenure regimen) and the farmer profile (e.g., age, level of education, and family farming tradition).

 The second section analyzed farmers' attitudes toward breeding tools using Likert-type questions.
 It consisted of 8 statements selected from a list developed in a previous study (Martin-Collado et al., 2021).
-The statements related to attitudes toward different breeding tools ranging from selection based on the famer's eye to the use of genomic and other -omic information and multi-trait indices, to take into account not only for the farmers' appreciation of the use of genetic evaluations, but also their attitudes toward innovation.
-The specific questions and full statements are included in Appendix 1.
+The statements related to attitudes toward different breeding tools, which ranged from selection based on the farmer's eye to the use of genomic and other -omic information and multi-trait indices, take into account not only the farmers' appreciation of the use of genetic evaluations, but also their attitudes toward innovation.
+The specific questions and full statements are included in Appendix Figure A1.

 The third section analyzed farmers' perceptions of climate change and of the impact of HS on the farm.
 First, they were asked about their belief in climate change and its causes.
-They were then asked to rate the current seriousness of climate change using the same question and scale (from 1 -not a serious problem at all-to 10 -extremely serious problem-) used in the EU's Eurobarometer polling instrument to monitor the state of Europeans's attitudes toward the environment (Eurobarometer Special, 2020).
-For the perception of HS, farmers were asked, by means of Likert-type questions whether they thought that the HS suffered by their animals had been lower in the past, whether it would increase in the future, and whether they thought that the farmers in their case study area should invest more in measures to reduce HS.
-Finally, they were asked (on a scale of 1 to 10) to rate the impact of HS on the farm, both at a general level and on 9 specific aspects of animal and farm performance (i.e., milk production, milk quality, reproduction, adult mortality, offspring mortality, animal health, animal welfare, production costs, and farm profitability).
+They were then asked to rate the current seriousness of climate change using the same question and 1 to 10 scale (with 1 = not a seriousproblem at all and 10 =an extremely serious problem) used in the EU's Eurobarometer polling instrument to monitor the state of Europeans' attitudes toward the environment (European Commission, 2020).
+For the perception of HS, farmers were asked, by means of Likert-type questions, whether they thought that the HS suffered by their animals had been lower in the past, whether it would increase in the future, and whether the farmers in their case study area should invest more in measures to reduce HS.
+Finally, they were asked (on a 1-10 scale, where 1 = "no impact" and 10 = "extreme impact") to rate the impact of HS on the farm, both at a general level and on 9 specific aspects of animal and farm performance (milk production, milk quality, reproduction, adult mortality, offspring mortality, animal health, animal welfare, production costs, and farm profitability).